Argos, Aldi and ASOS shoppers are being targeted by scams

 By clicking through the link though, you end up be directed to a URL, which tries to encourage you to enter your details, by pretending to offer cheap iPhones.

-One of the main dangers comes when shoppers who have brought something from Argos, as it will appear in a message thread along with genuine messages - perhaps from Christmas presents you bought from the shop.
+One of the main dangers comes when shoppers who have bought something from Argos, as it will appear in a message thread along with genuine messages - perhaps from Christmas presents you bought from the shop.

 Worse, once you click fraudsters might be able to collect personal information from your device by installing cookies on your phone that track you, or add browser extensions that can be used to show you advertisements.